 What is limewash exactly?

 Basically, limewash is made up from crushed limestone that has been burned and mixed with water to make a putty.
 This is then thinned out with water and colored with natural pigments.
 This all helps to give limewash its rustic, chalky charm.
-Plus, as it’s completely natural it’s eco-friendly too.
+Plus, as it’s completely natural, like milk paint it’s an eco-friendly paint, too.
 And, even better, it’s hypoallergenic so it’s a great option for those with asthma or allergies.

 How should I apply limewash?